supervision & practice building

 Let’s face it; the best way to be successful in private practice is to be an exceptional therapist.

-I have been in private practice for five years.
+I have been in private practice for eight years.
 Long enough to know what I’m doing, but not so long that I forgot what it’s like to be starting out.
 I was lucky to be successful right away, but I also felt overwhelmed often wiped out.
 Building a team of support - through expert supervision, case conferencing, training, and business mentorship was transformative for me.
 I have work and a business that I truly love.
 Nothing is more satisfying for me than passing on that gift to other clinicians.
 If you are hoping for similar results, it makes sense to invest in solid supervision.

 You owe it to yourself, and your clients, to be as effective and successful as you can be.